bansheerubber/project-412/README.md

 # Setting Up Webserver

+Run `yarn global add webpack webpack-cli`, and then close and reopen the command line.
 In a commmand line, run `pip install -r requirements.txt`, and then run `yarn install`.
 To build the client, `cd ./client` and then run `webpack`.
 To start the server, `cd ./server` and then run `python web-server.py`.
 Make sure you have a working database before this.